DSLR Film Scanning vs Lab Scanning: Which Is Right for You?

 • Shoot film regularly

-• Want maximum control over resolution and color
+• Want maximum control over image quality and color

 • Plan to build a long-term film archive